QuTech-Delft/squidasm/docs/source/tutorial/section4_NetworkConfiguration.rst

 The gate operations noise is modeled using randomly applied pauli gates.
 The ``single_qubit_gate_depolar_prob`` and ``two_qubit_gate_depolar_prob``
-control the chance that a random pauli gate is applied to each qubit involved in the operation.
+control the chance that a random pauli gate is applied to the one or two qubits involved in the operation.

 .. literalinclude:: ../../../tutorial_examples/4.2_network-configuration/2_generic_qdevice.yaml
     :language: yaml